trsvax/tapestry-bootstrap/README.md

 			}
 	)

-and modify our Layout.tml [Layouts](http://twitter.github.com/bootstrap/scaffolding.html#layouts)
+and modify your Layout.tml [Layouts](http://twitter.github.com/bootstrap/scaffolding.html#layouts)

 ## Using Grid
 The fw mixins adds an fwtype parameter to the Grid.
 If this value is null the Grid works as before.